 We’ll help you navigate the test taking maze, share our experience with your local school, and inspire your student.

-Palo Alto Office Director, Test Prep and Academic Tutor
+Burlingame Office Director, Test Prep & Academic Tutor

 I earned my BA from Thomas Aquinas College, where I majored in Philosophy and Theology and minored in Mathematics.
 Although I had been tutoring students throughout high school, my college education deepened my ability and love for tutoring.
 I learned a wide variety of subjects from a diversity of thinkers without the mediation of textbooks.
 Whether I was presenting one of Euclid’s geometrical demonstrations to the class, grappling with Kant’s explanation of human understanding, or tackling Einstein’s theory of relativity, one thing was certain—I had to analyze the author’s argument and compare it to my own experience of reality to see what I could accept as true.
 In this way, I learned to interpret and build on the ideas of others rather than dismiss them—a skill that pays great dividends as a tutor!